sevenseasofbri/tp/docs/UserGuide.md

 ## 6. Circuit Action Commands

 This section details how the commands are used with a **circuit template**.
-You can use this section to build simple template circuits which may have *resistors*, *capacitors*, or *inductors*.
+You can use this section to build simple template circuits which may have a *voltage source* with *load components* such as *resistors*, *capacitors*, or *inductors*.

 It may be important to note that the circuit diagrams shown in the expected outputs are simplified circuits, even when adding components.
 For example, adding a resistor in parallel to a template that contains a resistor will change the effective resistance in the circuit, but it will not update the diagram to show a second resistor.

+{diagram}

 <div markdown="span" class="alert alert-primary">